Rigid toric matrix Schubert varieties: Introduction

 The organization of the paper is as follows.
-In preliminaries we have compiled some basic facts on matrix Schubert varieties and give a brief exposition of toric varieties arising from bipartite graphs.
-In \hyperref[torusactiononmsv]{Section \ref*{torusactiononmsv}} we reformulate the question of classification of toric matrix Schubert varieties to bipartite graphs.
-We will then indicate how graphs may be used to investigate the complexity of the torus action in the sense of $T$-varieties \cite{pdivisor}, \cite{geometryofT}. \hyperref[section4]{Section \ref*{section4}} starts with a discussion of deformation theory of toric varieties.
+In preliminaries we present some basic facts on matrix Schubert varieties and give a brief exposition of toric varieties arising from bipartite graphs.
+In Section \ref{torusactiononmsv} we reformulate the question of classification of toric matrix Schubert varieties to bipartite graphs.
+We then indicate how graphs may be used to investigate the complexity of the torus action in the sense of $T$-varieties \cite{pdivisor}, \cite{geometryofT}.
+Section \ref{section4} starts with a discussion of deformation theory of toric varieties.
 Furthermore it provides a detailed exposition of faces of the moment (edge) cone of $Y_{\pi}$.
-In \hyperref[schulemma1]{Lemma \ref*{schulemma1}} we characterize the extremal rays of the edge cone.
-In \hyperref[twofacesschu]{Proposition \ref*{twofacesschu}} and \hyperref[threefacesschu]{Proposition \ref*{threefacesschu}} we present conditions for extremal rays to span a two-dimensional face and a three-dimensional face respectively.
-Finally we conclude the following result. \begin{theorem*}(\hyperref[toricschurigid]{Theorem \ref*{toricschurigid}}) The toric variety $Y_{\pi}$ is rigid if and only if its moment (edge) cone has simplicial three-dimensional faces. \end{theorem*} We translate this result in \hyperref[reformulation]{Corollary \ref*{reformulation}} to the Rothe diagram of $\pi$ and restate the classification in terms of certain shapes on the diagram.
+In Lemma \ref{schulemma1}, we characterize the extremal rays of the edge cone.
+In Proposition \ref{twofacesschu} and Proposition \ref{threefacesschu}, we present conditions for extremal rays to span a two-dimensional face and a three-dimensional face respectively.
+Finally, we conclude the following result. \begin{theorem*}[{Theorem \ref{toricschurigid}}] The toric variety $Y_{\pi}$ is rigid if and only if its moment (edge) cone has simplicial three-dimensional faces. \end{theorem*} We translate this result to the Rothe diagram of $\pi$ and restate the classification in terms of certain shapes on the diagram, in particular solely depending on the pattern of the {\em essential set} (Definition \ref{def: essential set}) of $\pi$. \begin{cor*}[Corollary \ref{reformulation}] Let $\Ess(\pi)= \{ (x_i,y_i) \ | \ x_{k+1} < \ldots <x_{1} \text{ and } y_{1} < \ldots < y_{k+1} \}$ with $k \geq 3$ be the essential set of the Rothe diagram of $\pi \in S_N$.
+Then the toric variety $Y_{\pi}$ is rigid if and only if \begin{itemize} \item[$\bullet$] $(x_1,y_1) \neq (m,2) $ and $(x_{k+1}, y_{k+1}) \neq (2,n)$ or \item[$\bullet$] for any $i \in [k], $ $(x_{i}, y_i) \neq (x_{i+1} +1 , y_{i+1}-1) $. \end{itemize} where $m$ is the length and $n$ is the width of the smallest rectangle containing $L(\pi)$ from Definition~\ref{def: essential set}. \end{cor*}